-In any Residential zone district in an Area of Consistency, the minimum and maximum lot sizes for construction of new low-density residential development shall be based on the size of the Bernalillo County Tax Assessor's lot, or a combination of adjacent Tax Assessor's lots, on the portions of the blocks facing the same street as the lot where the new low-density residential development is to be constructed, rather than on the size of the individual subdivision lots shown on the existing subdivision plat.
+In any Residential zone district in an Area of Consistency, the minimum and maximum lot sizes for construction of new lowdensity residential development shall be based on the size of the Bernalillo County Tax Assessor's lot, or a combination of adjacent Tax Assessor's lots, on the portions of the blocks fronting the same street as the lot where the new low-density residential development is to be constructed, rather than on the size of the individual subdivision lots shown on the existing subdivision plat.

-- New low-density residential development shall not be constructed on a Tax Assessor's lot, or combination of abutting Tax Assessor's lots, that is smaller than 75 percent of the average of the size of the Tax Assessor's lots, or combinations of adjacent Tax Assessor's lots, that contain a primary building on those blocks. - New low-density residential development shall not be constructed on a Tax Assessor's lot, or combination of abutting Tax Assessor's lots, that is larger than 125 percent of the average of the size of the Tax Assessor's lots, or combinations of adjacent Tax Assessor's lots, that contain a primary building on those blocks. - In making these calculations, the size of any Tax Assessor's lot or combination of adjacent tax assessor's lots containing primary buildings on that block that are not low-density residential development shall be ignored.
+- New low-density residential development shall not be constructed on a Tax Assessor's lot, or combination of abutting Tax Assessor's lots, that is smaller than 75 percent of the average of the size of the Tax Assessor's lots, or combinations of adjacent Tax Assessor's lots, that contain a primary building on those blocks. - 2.
+Within UC-MS-PT areas or within 1,320 feet (1⁄4 mile) of DT-UC-MS-PT areas, new low-density residential development on a lot 10,000 square feet or larger shall not be constructed on a Tax Assessor's lot, or combination of abutting Tax Assessor's lots, that is smaller than 50 percent of the average of the size of the Tax Assessor's lots, or combinations of adjacent Tax Assessor's lots, that contain a primary building on those blocks. - 3.
+New low-density residential development shall not be constructed on a Tax Assessor's lot, or combination of abutting Tax Assessor's lots, that is larger than 125 percent of the average of the size of the Tax Assessor's lots, or combinations of adjacent Tax Assessor's lots, that contain a primary building on those blocks.
+On lots that include sensitive lands or are adjacent to sensitive lands or Major Public Open Space, the lot may be up to 150 percent larger. - 4.
+In making these calculations, the size of any Tax Assessor's lot or combination of adjacent tax assessor's lots containing primary buildings on that block that are not low-density residential development shall be ignored. - 5.
+In making the calculations in Subsections 1 through 4 above, any lots owned by the applicant with existing site features that are to be preserved, including but not limited to areas of open space or existing structures, shall not be considered in the contextual standards calculations for lot size.